voilajsx/flux/docs/FLUX_FEATURE_SPEC.md

 - Error scenarios are explicitly handled
 - Validation gates prevent failures

-**Mathematical Isolation:**
+**Practical Isolation:**

 - Each feature is completely self-contained
 - No cross-dependencies between features
 - Changes to one feature don't affect others
-- Deployment failures are impossible
+- Deployment failures are minimized

 **Human-Agent Collaboration:**

-- Humans focus on business strategy and value
+- Humans focus on business strategy and technical specifications
-- Agents focus on technical implementation
+- Agents focus on code implementation and compliance tracking
 - Clear handoff points with approval gates
 - Audit trails for accountability